soudev/knowledge.mine/stuff/angularjs.md

 --

+* [[GitHub] decipherinc / angular-history](https://github.com/decipherinc/angular-history) - A history service for AngularJS.
+Undo/redo, that sort of thing.
+Has nothing to do with the "back" button, unless you want it to

+--

 * [[GitHub] mgonto / restangular](https://github.com/mgonto/restangular) - AngularJS service to handle Rest API Restful Resources properly and easily

 * [[GitHub] jeffbcross / syncResource](https://github.com/jeffbcross/syncResource) - OmniBinder - One binder to bind AngularJS models to everything [Status: Experimental, In-Development : 17/09/2013]